int2001/DXClusterAPI/README.md

 **Important Notes:**

 - **MyDevil.net and similar hosts:** Do NOT use `.htaccess` files in the application directory.
 Configure the Node.js app through your hosting control panel (e.g., DevilWEB).
 The entry point should be `index.js` and the app type should be set to `nodejs`.
-- **Static file collision:** If your hosting serves `index.html` automatically at the domain root, the info page is intentionally served at `/info` to avoid conflicts.
-The root path `/` returns API information as JSON.
+- **Static file collision:** The live page is served through Express at `/live` and is not affected by static file hosting.
 - **Application structure:** Ensure files are in `~/domains/DOMAIN/public_nodejs/` directory
-- **Static files:** Place in `public/info/` subdirectory - they are served at `/info`
+- **Static files:** The live page is in `views/live/` - served through Express only
 - **Restart:** Use `mkdir -p tmp && touch tmp/restart.txt` or hosting panel restart command

 **Typical directory structure:**